How lumberjacks harnessed an 'ocean of pine' to build Minnesota

 When the early camps had depleted resources, places like Brainerd, Cloquet, Duluth and International Falls were still thickly forested.
 Logging shifted to northern Minnesota in the 1880s with the help of commercial trains, steam power and improved cutting technology.

 The lumber business hit its apex in Minnesota around 1905.
 The state's white pine was in high demand in cities like Chicago and St. Louis — as well as within Minnesota.
-About 2 billion board-feet were harvested annually, a number the Minnesota Historical Society compared to circling the Earth with a 1-inch think, 14-foot wide boardwalk.
+About 2 billion board-feet were harvested annually, a number the Minnesota Historical Society compared to circling the Earth with a 1-inch thick, 14-foot wide boardwalk.

 But the industry slowed from there.
 The pine forests were exhausted.